 He saw the surprise on the man’s face as he severed the man’s sword, sending half of it flying away.
 Troyle’s other sword stopped at the man’s neck.

 “Who are you, and who is your master?
 Why were you holding back?
 Talk or I put this through your neck.”
 He threatened.

 “What are you talking about?
 You held back too.”
 The man answered with annoyance.
 “Liars, the lot of them.”

 “Liars?
-What are you going on about?”
+What are you on about?”
 Troyle edged his sword closer to the man’s throat.

 The masked man held up his hands and dropped his swords.

 “You are quite young…” Surprised, Troyle removed his sword from the young man’s neck.
 The name brought him back to his younger days with the mercenaries.
-He finally understood what it was: the young man fought like how Geral used to in their practice matches.
+He finally understood why their fight had felt so familiar.
+The young man in front of him had fought like how Geral used to fight in their practice matches.

 “Not as young as you when you made 17th chair.”
 The young man gave an awkward smile.